-This report describes and details the findings of the Fifth Full Suite monitoring event undertaken, in June 2011, as part of the monitoring regime recommended in the preceding report of March 2009.
+This report describes and details the findings of the Seventh Full Suite monitoring event undertaken, in late May and early June 2012, as part of the monitoring regime recommended in a previous report of March 2009.
 This monitoring event was accompanied by additional monitoring of replacement borehole instrumentation located at the sites of Scalby Ness, The Holms at Scarborough North Bay and Scarborough South Cliff which was completed in February 2011.
 The site of Robin Hood's Bay was included into the Full Suite monitoring regime following instructions from SBC, in early 2011, to monitor this site on three occasions between June 2011 and June 2012.